 What is Anglicanism?

 Anglicanism is a tradition within the Christian Church which was born soon after the Reformation began in England.
-The Book of Common Prayer was born from this movement out of a desire to facilitate people's connection with God daily through the use of prayer and the Scriptures.
-Our church embraces these richly rooted traditions to help us remember where our hope and faith lie.
-We believe in following Jesus and His example of a life lived in surrender to God, and affirm the authenticity of Scripture and believe it holds all instructions necessary for salvation.
+The Book of Common Prayer emerged from this movement out of a desire to facilitate people's connection with God daily through the reading of Scripture and prayer.
+Our church embraces these richly rooted traditions to help us remember that our hope and faith lie in the perfect life, atoning death and victorious resurrection of our Lord Jesus.
+We believe in following Him and His example of a life lived in surrender to God, and affirm the authority of Scripture and believe it contains all things necessary for salvation.

-Our church is part of the Anglican Church of North America (ACNA).
-The ACNA is in the mainstream, both globally and historically, of Christianity – the biblically-faithful way of following Jesus and being part of the “One Holy Catholic and Apostolic Church.”
+Our church is part of the Diocese of Cascadia in the Anglican Church of North America (ACNA).
+The ACNA is in the mainstream, both globally and historically, of Christianity and is a biblically-faithful way of following Jesus and being part of the “One Holy Catholic and Apostolic Church.”

 Where it all began…